JAO1988/py-sidekick-webview/README.md

 ![](https://github.com/JAO1988/py-sidekick-webview/blob/main/images/sidekick-webview.gif)

-Additionally, a simple-server script which can be used to launch the initilization of Sidekick can be found in the "server" folder.
+A simple server bash script, 'sidekick-server.sh' can be found in the `server` folder for Sidekick server initiliziation.

 ## Prerequisites
 Note: These packages pertain to Arch Linux and Arch-Based Distros: